-We are the registered owner of 258 software copyrights and 474 fine arts work copyrights in China, each of which we have registered with the National Copyright Administration of the PRC or Guangdong Copyright Administration.
+We are the registered owner of 302 software copyrights and 397 fine arts work copyrights in China, each of which we have registered with the National Copyright Administration of the PRC or Guangdong Copyright Administration.

-We are the registered owner of 218 domain names that we use in connection with the operation of our business, including our official Changyou Website, changyou.com and 17173.com.
-We also license the right to use certain of Sohu's domain names, which we will continue until Changyou develops independent brand recognition, at which time we plan to phase out our use of and licenses to certain of Sohu's domain names.
+We are the registered owner of 158 domain names that we use in connection with the operation of our business, including our official Changyou Website, changyou.com and 17173.com.

-We are the registered owner of 2,749 registered trademarks and have applied for the registration of another 685 trademarks in the PRC, including those related to our company name and our online games and other businesses.
-We are the registered owner of 399 registered trademarks and have also applied for 346 trademarks in countries and regions such as Taiwan, Hong Kong, the United States, Europe, Japan, Malaysia, South Korea, Indonesia and Brazil relating to our company name, and our online games and other businesses.
-We have registered four trademarks in Taiwan, six trademarks in the European Union and six trademarks in South Korea relating to TLBB.
+We are the registered owner of 2,798 registered trademarks and have applied for the registration of another 336 trademarks in the PRC, including those related to our company name and our online games and other businesses.
+We are the registered owner of 369 registered trademarks and have also applied for 220 trademarks in countries and regions such as Taiwan, Hong Kong, the United States, Europe, Japan, Malaysia, South Korea, Indonesia, Brazil and Vietnam relating to our company name, and our online games and other businesses.
+We have registered four trademarks in Taiwan, six trademarks in the European Union, six trademarks in South Korea and six trademarks in Vietnam relating to TLBB.
 However, we cannot assure you that we will be able to obtain the trademarks we have applied for.
 See "Risk Factors-Overall Risks-We may need to incur significant expenses to enforce our proprietary rights, and if we are unable to protect such rights, our competitive position and financial performance could be harmed" in Item 3.

-We have registered 11 patents and have 114 patent applications pending which are related to the design of our games and technology intended to enhance the functionality of our games, but these patent applications may not be approved.
+We have registered 15 patents and have 108 patent applications pending which are related to the design of our games and technology intended to enhance the functionality of our games, but these patent applications may not be approved.
 See "Risk Factors" for discussions of various risks relating to intellectual property.